oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 ### Script to view the status of a WebLogic cluster

-The `clusterStatus.sh` script can be used to view the status of a WebLogic cluster in the WebLogic domain managed by the operator.
-The WebLogic Cluster Status contains information about the minimum, maximum, goal, current, and ready replica count for a WebLogic cluster.
+Use the `clusterStatus.sh` script to view the status of a WebLogic cluster in the WebLogic domain managed by the operator.
+The `WebLogic Cluster Status` contains information about the minimum, maximum, goal, current, and ready replica count for a WebLogic cluster.
 This script displays a table containing the status for WebLogic clusters in one or more domains across one or more namespaces.
 See the script `usage` information by using the `-h` option.

 Use the following command to view the status of all WebLogic clusters in all domains across all namespaces.
 ```shell